The

 free, at least in the elementary and fundamental stages.
 Elementary

 education shall be compulsory.
-Technical and professional
+Technical and professional education

-shall be equally accessible to all on the basis of merit.
+be equally accessible to all on the basis of merit.

-(2) Education shall be directed to the full development of
+(2) Education shall be directed to the full development of the

-understanding, tolerance and friendship among all nations,
+tolerance and friendship among all nations, racial or religious

-racial or religious groups, and shall further the activities
+groups, and shall further the activities of the United Nations

-of the United Nations for the maintenance of peace.
+for the maintenance of peace.

 (3) Parents have a prior right to choose the kind of education